 James Sturz is a freelance journalist, born and based in New York City.
 He graduated Phi Beta Kappa and Magna Cum Laude from Cornell University in 1987, and has taught English in Italy, worked in book publishing in New York, and served on staff at Vanity Fair.

-In addition to his first novel, Sasso (one of The Sunday Telegraph's top books of 2001), Sturz has written for more than 80 newspapers and magazines.
-His areas of interest include politics and culture, American pop culture and crime, food, and travel adventure.
-His cover stories, features, articles, essays, short fiction, and reviews have run in such publications as The New York Times and The New York Times Magazine, International Herald Tribune, The Atlantic, The New Republic, The New York Observer, New York Magazine, The Boston Globe, Boston Magazine, Travel + Leisure, Condé Nast Traveler, National Geographic Adventure, National Geographic Traveler, Outside, Afar, Scuba Diving, Sport Diver, Saveur, Islands, Caribbean Travel & Life, Fathom, The Huffington Post, Men's Health, Playboy, Robb Report, Executive Travel, Detour, Entertainment Weekly, US, Glamour, Marie Claire, Redbook, Mirabella, Forward, Alimentum Journal, Cigar Aficionado and McSweeney's Internet Tendency, among many others.
-He is currently a contributing writer at Shermans Travel and at Leite's Culinaria.
+In addition to his first novel, Sasso (one of The Sunday Telegraph's top books of 2001), Sturz has written for more than 80 newspapers and magazines, in the United States and around the world.
+His areas of interest include American and Italian politics and pop culture, food, and adventure travel.
+His cover stories, features, articles, essays, short fiction, and reviews have run in such publications as The New York Times and The New York Times Magazine, International Herald Tribune, The Wall Street Journal, The Atlantic, The New Republic, The New York Observer, New York Magazine, The Boston Globe, Boston Magazine, Travel + Leisure, Condé Nast Traveler, National Geographic Adventure, National Geographic Traveler, Outside, Men's Journal, Afar, Scuba Diving, Sport Diver, Saveur, Islands, Caribbean Travel & Life, Fathom, Hemispheres, Men's Health, Playboy, Robb Report, Executive Travel, Detour, Entertainment Weekly, US, Glamour, Marie Claire, Redbook, Mirabella, Forward, Alimentum Journal, Cigar Aficionado, The Huffington Post and McSweeney's Internet Tendency, among many others.

 On television, Sturz has appeared on NBC's "Inside Edition," CNBC's "Real Personal," Sky News's "The Book Show," and on Fox's "Good Day New York."
-He has also been heard on the German national radio station NDR, London's LBC, and on Lexus.com.
+He has also been heard on the German national radio station NDR; London's LBC; Portland, OR's KPAM and on Lexus.com.
 Sturz has presented his work across the United States, in England and France, at universities, cultural institutes, theaters, festivals and museums, and interviews with him and reviews of his work have appeared in numerous newspapers and magazines in the U.S., Canada, Great Britain, Netherlands, Italy, Sweden, Finland, Poland, Russia, Israel, South Africa, Australia, New Zealand and Japan.

 Sturz is also a PADI-certified Divemaster.
 He is currently at work on his next novel.